Achievable logoAchievable logo

 Jumbo CDs & FDIC insurance

-As we discussed above, Jumbo CDs are commonly issued in large denominations.
+As discussed above, jumbo CDs are commonly issued in large denominations.
 Only those issued in denominations of $250,000 or less will have full FDIC coverage; those issued over this amount will only be partially covered.

 Eurodollar deposits

-The US Dollar is considered the world’s reserve currency, resulting in a significant number of goods and services bought and sold worldwide in dollars.
-For this reason, it’s not uncommon to find our currency in foreign countries.
-When a US Dollar is held in an account outside the United States, it is known as a Eurodollar deposit.
+The US Dollar is considered the world’s reserve currency, and many goods and services are bought and sold worldwide in dollars.
+As a result, it’s common to find US Dollars held in banks outside the United States.
+When a US Dollar is held in an account outside the United States, it’s known as a Eurodollar deposit.

 Definitions